valentinem1/StripeShop/README.md

 ### Package/Gem required

--	React:
+-	React: `dotenv` & `react-stripe-checkout`
-  - ‘dotenv’
-  - ‘react-stripe-checkout’
--	Ruby:
+-	Ruby: `dotenv` & `stripe`
-  - ‘dotenv’
-  - ‘stripe’

 ### Safety/Security

 As we are dealing with an external API, it remain important to hide you API keys in a `.env` file and add this file to your gitignore.
-Just a friendly reminder if you don't want to have to pay huge fees for putting an API key out to the public.
+Just a friendly reminder if you don't want to have to pay huge fees for putting an API key out to the public. <br/>
-Make sure that your Stripe account is in Test Mode(comes in test mode by default), while also using the test keys.
+Make sure that your Stripe account is in Test Mode(comes in test mode by default), while also using the test keys.< br/>
 Reminder!!
 Never use a real Credit Card/Debit Card number.
 The test number for the card is 4242 4242 4242 4242.

 ### Goals